-AB 825 (Silva) - Persons with developmental disabilities: disclosure of information Not heard: two-year bill
+AB 825 (Silva) - Persons with developmental disabilities: disclosure of information Died; not heard in Assembly Human Services Committee

-Permits regional centers and state developmental centers to disclose information and records to a school district or county office of education.
+Permitted regional centers and state developmental centers to disclose information and records to a school district or county office of education.

-AB 1031 (Levine) - Developmental services In Assembly Appropriations: 2-year bill
+AB 1031 (Levine) - Developmental services Died; held in Assembly Appropriations Committee

-Creates an accessible and affordable housing program for the development of community-based housing for persons with developmental disabilities:
+Created an accessible and affordable housing program for the development of community-based housing for persons with developmental disabilities.